WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 # Testing & Validating

-This section describes how to test and validate that your GitHub Actions workflow for **building and pushing Docker images** works as expected, and how to verify that the image in **DockerHub** works when run in a container.
+This section describes how to test and validate that my GitHub Actions workflow for **building and pushing Docker images** works as expected, and how to verify that the image in **DockerHub** works when run in a container.

 ---

-## How to Test That Your Workflow Did Its Tasking
+## How I Can Test That My Workflow Did Its Tasking

 1. **Verify Workflow Run**:
    - Go to the **GitHub repository** and navigate to the **Actions** tab.